yassa27/Terraform-AWS-provisioning/README.md

 ### Notes
 Ensure terraform.tfvars is not exposed publicly as it may contain sensitive information.

-The terraform.tfvars should contain your database secure password, AMI ID and key pair name Customise variables in terraform.tfvars as needed for your environment.
+The terraform.tfvars should contain your database secure password, AMI ID and key pair name.

+Customise variables in terraform.tfvars as needed for your environment.